Heritage Christian Academy-Home of the Eagles!

 The Academy is a professional extension of the parents’ pursuit of God’s will for their children.
 As such, the Academy works with parents to achieve the goals and realize the aspirations they nurture for their children in an encouraging, loving, and disciplined manner.
 In order for the home and school to cooperate efficiently, there must be effective communication between the two.
 To that end; parents should check for notices on a daily basis.
 (See below) Parents are encouraged to be involved as classroom volunteers, room mothers and fathers, booster club members and PTO members who will assist with field trips, plays, classroom activities, and initiate and implement fundraising for special projects.

-On the Web: Information is updated weekly.
-Please check for announcements on a regular basis by clicking on "Announcements" to the left.
+On the Web: Information is updated weekly and often daily.
+Please check for announcements on a regular basis by checking the home page.

 Discipline Notices: These notices are sent home with students and must be returned with a parent’s signature.